Papillary carcinoma of the thyroid is the most common cancer of the thyroid gland. The thyroid gland is located inside the front of the lower neck.

 - Radiation exposure from nuclear plant disasters

-Radiation given through a vein (through an IV) during medical tests and treatments does not increase the risk of developing thyroid cancer.
+Radiation given through a vein (through an IV) during medical tests and treatments does not increase the risk for developing thyroid cancer.

 Thyroid cancer often begins as a small lump (nodule) in the thyroid gland.